 If you made the homemade dough, quarter each of the 4 dough balls, then cut each quarter in half again (each ball gives you 8 pieces for a total of 32 pieces.)
 If using store-bought dough, cut each pound of dough in half, then quarter each half, then cut each quarter in half again for a total of 32 pieces.
 Roll each piece into a circle.

 Pinch the edges to form triangles and place them on a baking sheet.
-They don't need that much space between them and I usually fit 16 on a sheet.
-Add 1-2 teaspoon of pizza sauce or pesto to each triangle of dough and top each with toppings and a piece of the mozzarella.
+They don’t need that much space between them and I usually fit 16 on a sheet.
+Add 1-2 teaspoons of pizza sauce or pesto to each triangle of dough and top each with toppings and a piece of mozzarella.

 Bake 8-10 minutes until the cheese is melted and the crust is golden brown.
 The serving size is 8 pizzataschen per person.
 Enjoy your mini pizza!